NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/concepts/traffic-management.md

 ## Technical Implementation

 ### Architecture
-- Uses Redis for distributed counter management
-- Ensures consistent distribution across gateway instances
-- Includes automatic fallback mechanisms
+The traffic management system is built on a robust distributed architecture.
+At its core, it **uses Redis for distributed counter management**, ensuring accurate and consistent traffic distribution across multiple gateway instances.
+This distributed approach enables the system to maintain precise traffic control even in high-scale environments with multiple gateway nodes.
+The architecture **ensures consistent distribution across gateway instances**, preventing traffic imbalances and maintaining configured weights accurately.
+The system also **includes automatic fallback mechanisms** that activate when components experience issues, ensuring continuous operation even during partial system failures.

 ### Features
-1. **Distributed Counters**
-   - Redis-based counter management
-   - TTL to prevent memory leaks
-   - Automatic cleanup

-2. **Fallback Mechanisms**
-   - Defaults to round-robin if weights don't sum to 100%
-   - Random selection during Redis failures
-   - Automatic error recovery

-3. **Health Checks**
-   - Active target health monitoring
-   - Automatic failing target removal
-   - Health status restoration
+The system implements several key features to ensure reliable traffic management:

+The **distributed counters** system forms the foundation of accurate traffic distribution.
+It employs sophisticated **Redis-based counter management** to track and control request distribution across targets.
+The system implements intelligent **TTL to prevent memory leaks**, automatically cleaning up stale data and ensuring efficient resource utilization.
+An **automatic cleanup** mechanism runs periodically to maintain system health and prevent resource exhaustion.

+Robust **fallback mechanisms** ensure system reliability under various conditions.
+The system intelligently **defaults to round-robin** distribution if weights don't sum to 100%, ensuring continued operation even with misconfigured weights.
+During Redis failures, the system employs **random selection** as a fallback strategy, maintaining service availability.
+Sophisticated **automatic error recovery** procedures help the system return to normal operation once issues are resolved.

+Comprehensive **health checks** monitor the status of all system components.
+The system performs **active target health monitoring** through regular checks of all configured targets.
+When issues are detected, **automatic failing target removal** ensures that traffic is only routed to healthy instances.
+The system also manages **health status restoration**, carefully reintroducing recovered targets to the traffic pool to maintain system stability.

 ## Use Cases